meditationstuff/protocol_1/index.md

 I do think it's especially ok and good to take "stolen moments," "quiet moments," to collect oneself amidst relatively continuous activity.

-If one is sort of adding or mixing meditation into things, then that's maybe potentially problematic.
-The reasoning-ish is that the eventual goal is to sort of be "lost in life with no remainder," anyway, and adding or mixing meditation is sort of the opposite of that, unless locally strategic somehow.
+buttt, if one is sort of *adding* or *mixing* meditation *into* things, then that's maybe potentially problematic.
+The first-pass reasoning-ish is that the eventual goal is to sort of be "lost in life with no remainder," anyway, then adding or mixing meditation is sort of the opposite of that, unless locally strategic somehow.

-But, but, but, redo-to-undo, sometimes, can be greatly facilitated by contextual cues or triggers.
-In some sense, there is no other time to "meditate" except "in life," whether in a quiet room or amidst activity.
-(And in another sense, a quiet room with minimal likelihood of interruption is very facilitative, too!
+But, buttt, butttt, redo-to-undo, sometimes, can be greatly facilitated by contextual cues or triggers.
+In some sense, there is no other time to "meditate" except "in life," whether amidst activity or in a quiet room. of course, a quiet room with minimal likelihood of interruption is very facilitative, too!
 This is especially the case when in-life contextual cues or triggers for things are hard to come by or "the real thing" is too intense, demanding, continuous to safely admit anything but doing that thing.
-In those cases retrospective and prospective engagement can be better, or altering the context or intensity of the thing if at all possible.)
+In those cases retrospective and prospective engagement can be better, or altering the context or intensity of the thing if at all possible.

-And, but, in any case, if meditation-y things *naturally* come up in the midst of other activities, that can be great!
+And, buttttttt, in any case, if meditation-y things *naturally* come up in the midst of other activities, that can be great!
 In any case, if you (simply) find yourself doing meditation-y things in context, if what's happening feels natural, relatively costless, etc., then that's probably or often fine and good!

 Anyway, some nuance, and qualifying here^.